 Carris (http://www.carris.pt/) is a state-owned transportation company and has the advantage of travelling to some parts of Lisbon that the Metro doesn’t reach.

-TST (http://www.tsuldotejo.pt/) is a private company (tickets are usually more expensive) and travels mostly around the southern margin of the river Tagus.
+TST (http://www.tsuldotejo.pt/) is a private company (tickets are usually more expensive) and travels mostly around the southern bank of the river Tagus.

 The trams ("eléctricos") are the most traditional means of transportation in Lisbon and are mostly still in use in the historical part of the city.
-They are also operated by Carris.
+They are also operated by Carris, but can be a bit expensive if you don't use the monthly pass.

 Fertagus is the private company that operates the train that crosses over to the southern margin of the river Tagus.

-CP is a state-owned company and besides having some (not very important) urban routes, it connects Lisbon to the rest of the country and to the beautiful nearby towns of Cascais, Estoril and Sintra.
+CP is a state-owned company and besides having some urban routes, it connects Lisbon to the rest of the country and to the beautiful nearby towns of Cascais, Estoril and Sintra.

 - Lx Factory;